savvato-software/all_docs/getting_started.md

     +--------------------+
     4 rows in set (0.04 sec)

-If you see tribeapp_db listed above, it is okay, it just means tribeapp has been previously set up, and you will need to drop the existing database.
-[Then show the command]:
+If you see tribeapp_db listed above, it is okay, we will be dropping any existing database.

     DROP DATABASE tribeapp_db;